 Audio Visual Strategies for Home and Office Work are Designed to Maintain Collaboration, Engagement, and Creativity

-Luckily, strategies and resources, including audio visual technology, have been developed to address concerns related to working from home, and they work in both office and remote settings.
+Luckily, strategies and office technology resources, including AV technology, have been developed to address concerns related to working from home, and they work in both office and remote settings.
 They include:

 - Personal time: Whether working from home or the office, it is still necessary for employees to ensure that they make time for exercise, have a proper diet, and use ergonomic furniture.